Omaramos16/omaramos16.github.io/projects/haptic-wristband.md

 # **Wrist-Worn Haptic Device for Motion Guidance**

-This project focused on developing a wrist-worn haptic device capable of providing real-time motion guidance through vibrotactile feedback.
-The device consists of an array of vibration motors positioned around the arm, controlled via PWM signals and responding to real-time IMU data.
-It was designed to be a modular and adaptable platform for assistive technology applications, such as improving gait patterns for individuals with mobility impairments.
+This project focused on developing a wrist-worn haptic device capable of providing real-time motion guidance through vibrotactile feedback, enabling intuitive, non-visual communication of movement cues.
+Designed for assistive technology and rehabilitation, the system integrates IMU-driven feedback, wireless control, and miniaturized electronics into a compact wearable device.

 ---